saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/basic-molecular-biology/index.md

 ---
-title: "Molecules, Proteins, and the Drug Discovery Challenge"
+title: "Computational Drug Discovery Part 1: Molecules, Proteins, and the Drug Discovery Challenge"
 date: 2025-10-11
 draft: false
 description: "An introduction to molecular biology fundamentals and the computational drug discovery pipeline, exploring why finding new drugs is one of the most challenging problems in science and medicine."
 tags: ["drug-discovery", "computational-biology", "machine-learning", "proteins", "molecular-biology"]
 series: ["Computational Drug Discovery"]
 series_order: 1
+showToc: true
+disableAnchoredHeadings: false
 ---

 ## Introduction

 Drug discovery is one of humanity's most ambitious scientific endeavors.
 The journey from identifying a disease target to getting a medication on pharmacy shelves takes an average of 10-15 years and costs upwards of $2.6 billion[^1].
 Despite these massive investments, approximately 90% of drug candidates fail during clinical trials.
 This staggering failure rate isn't due to lack of effort—it's because drug discovery is an extraordinarily complex computational and biological problem.

 In this blog series, we'll explore how modern computational methods, particularly machine learning and artificial intelligence, are revolutionizing drug discovery.
-But before we dive into the algorithms, we need to understand the fundamental biology: what molecules and proteins are, how they interact, and why finding the right drug molecule is like searching for a needle in a haystack the size of the universe.
+But before we dive into the algorithms—from protein structure prediction to molecular generation—we need to understand the fundamental biology: what molecules and proteins are, how they interact, and why finding the right drug molecule is like searching for a needle in a haystack the size of the universe.

 ## The Building Blocks: Atoms, Bonds, and Molecules